Ang Probinsyano season 6

-The sixth season of Ang Probinsyano, a Philippine action drama television series on ABS-CBN, premiered on September 24, 2018, on the network's Primetime Bida evening block and worldwide on The Filipino Channel and concluded on April 5, 2019, after a total of 140 episodes, and following the celebration of its third anniversary.
-The series stars Coco Martin as SPO2 Ricardo Dalisay, together with an ensemble cast.
+The sixth season of Ang Probinsyano, a Philippine action drama television series on ABS-CBN, premiered on September 24, 2018, on the network's Primetime Bida evening block and worldwide on The Filipino Channel.
+The season concluded on April 5, 2019, after 140 episodes, following its third anniversary celebration.
+The series stars Coco Martin as Senior Police Officer II Ricardo Dalisay, together with an ensemble cast.

-The sixth season of Ang Probinsyano follows Cardo and Vendetta's continued struggle against Lucas Cabrera, now President of the Philippines and Renato Hipolito.
-After rescuing the incumbent President Oscar Hidalgo from an assassination plot intended to supplant him as president, Vendetta must now find a way to restore Hidalgo back to the Presidency.

-Elsewhere, Vendetta will also have to deal with Don Emilio Syquia who has reemerged from hiding.
-Now going by the name Señor Gustavo Torralba, his newfound criminal empire enjoys the protection of the Cabrera administration through the auspices of Hipolito.
+The sixth season of Ang Probinsyano follows Cardo and Vendetta's continued struggle against Lucas Cabrera, now President of the Philippines, and Renato Hipolito.
+After rescuing the incumbent President Oscar Hidalgo from an assassination plot that results in him being replaced as president, Vendetta searches for a way to restore Hidalgo to his former position.
+She later deals with Don Emilio Syquia, who has reemerged from hiding under the name Señor Gustavo Torralba and now works with a criminal empire protected by the Cabrera administration.